Stormy Days…

 We are all in different places in treatment, recovery, and healing.

-If you do not feel like this is do-able for you right now... perhaps if you just had diarrhea or you are super weak... then listen to your body and go lay down after toileting.
-You can always try this another day :-)
+If you do not feel like standing to brush your teeth is do-able for you right now... perhaps if you just had diarrhea or you are super weak... then listen to your body and go lay down after toileting.
+You can brush your teeth when you’re feeling better.
+Safety comes first :-)

 #3 SUPPORTS

-The supports in this section refers to BOTH emotional and physical.
+The supports in this section refer to BOTH emotional and physical.
 On the bad, stormy days of chemo, you might need some extra help.

 Identifying What You Need… when you don’t know what you need.